Skip to content

 logger = Logger(config["logsFilename"])

-# store it in a thread-specific configuration
+# we store it in a config associated with the thread

 thread_config = {"logger": logger}